 Nature is just; it can only reward one according to the free choice that has been made by such a person.
 As we indulge in our habits and characters, we are writing our biography, our history and choosing our destiny.
 Destiny is not entirely the function of any prenatal choice, but the accumulation of human efforts, approach to life, moral character and hard work.
 Even if man has been given a certain destiny at birth from the supernatural world, there is still the opportunity to change the course of such destiny by appeasing the oracle and making some rituals and sacrifices.
-In the case of Unoka, the solution to his problem was said to lie in his hands; he just needed to put more efforts into life so as to witness a turnaround in destiny.
+In the case of Unoka, the solution to his problem was said tolie in his hands; he just needed to put more efforts into life so as to witness a turnaround in destiny.
 This also teaches us that in traditional African society, the solution for everything does not lie with the spirits and the gods; man has a great role to play in helping to make his life a meaningful and fulfill his destiny.

 Makinde (2007) has also theb Yoruba concept of Ori shows that destiny is not synonymous with fatalism.
 This is because fatalism in Yoruba thought is the belief in hopelessness and acceptance of it, while destiny implies the introduction of human efforts for the choice of good ori.
-Ouwole (1995) has described fatalism as an obnoxious theory that flouts all experience. it is a theory that all events are perdetermined by a deity or a supernatural force called fate (ibid, p23) The choice of good ori which is combined with human efforts will ultimately lead to god destiny.
-Makinde maintains that the interpretation of the Yoruba thought as strong destiny will bring about many contradictions.
-This is because, no matter the kind of ori chosen, human actions can still amend bad destinies through sacrifices propitiations (ibid, p136).
-The relationship between ori and destiny is not an invariable one, it then means that not every good choice of ori leads to good destiny, neither does every bad choice of ori lead to bad destiny(ibid, p134).
+Oluwole (1995) has described fatalism as an obnoxious theory that floutsall experience.
+It is a theory that all events are per-determined by a deityor a supernatural force called fate (Oluwole 1995: 23) The choice of good ori, which is combined with human efforts will ultimately lead to god destiny.
+Makinde maintains that the interpretation of the Yoruba thoughtas strong destiny will bring about many contradictions.
+This is because, no matter the kind of ori chosen, human actions can still amend bad destinies through sacrifices propitiations (Oluwole 1995: 136).
+The relationship between ori and destiny is not an invariable one, it then means that not every good choice of ori leads to good destiny, neither does every bad choice of ori lead to bad destiny (Oluwole 1995: 134).

 This is where human actions and responsibility comes in. no matter the kind of ori one chooses, it will always depend on his actions to shape his destiny positively or negatively.
-As Ekanola (2020) has opined, there is no ori which is different from human actions.
-After all, Orunnila knew that the individual has an impact on his personal destiny, the reason why he chose to remain indifferent to our choice of ori (Makinde 2007, p135).
+As Ekanola (2006) has opined, there is no ori which is different from human actions.
+After all, Orunmila knew that the individual has an impact on his personal destiny, the reason why he chose to remain indifferent to our choice of ori (Makinde 2007: 135).

-3.1.3 Death and Reincarnation
+2.3.3 Death and Reincarnation